einar-saukas/ZX0/README.md

 Afterwards you can choose a decompressor routine in assembly Z80, according to your requirements for speed and size:

-* "Standard" routine: 81 bytes only
+* "Standard" routine: 70 bytes only
-* "Turbo" routine: 93 bytes, about 25% faster
+* "Turbo" routine: 130 bytes, about 20% faster
-* "Mega" routine: 249 bytes, about 40% faster
+* "Mega" routine: 562 bytes, about 25% faster

 Finally compile the chosen decompressor routine and load the compressed file somewhere in memory.
 To decompress data, just call the routine specifying the